tpo/dpkg_dep/README.md

 On plain Debian, you can achieve the same effect by using the [equivs](http://packages.debian.org/equivs).

-This mode implements the same idea for ansible
+This module implements the same idea for ansible.

 Installation
 ============